Police urge vigilance as thieves and scammers target Japan's typhoon-hit areas | The Japan Times

 A 34-year-old man, whose home in the Tsuno district in the city was damaged by the typhoon, told police on the night of Oct.
 16 about an unfamiliar parked car from outside the prefecture.

 In typhoon-hit areas, many volunteers work during the daytime.
-But those areas usually become empty after sunset.
+But the areas usually become empty after sunset.

-He said he was scared even though police patrols had been intensified.
+He said he is scared even though police patrols have been intensified.

 IN FIVE EASY PIECES WITH TAKE 5